Data stored in Object Storage is automatically transferred to Archive Storage for retention and can be easily restored when needed.

 To create and use the Archive Storage service in the Samsung Cloud Platform Console, you need to generate an authentication key in advance.

 - If the authentication key expires, access to the Archive Storage service will be restricted.
-To ensure smooth service usage, please check the expiration period of the authentication key in advance.
+To ensure smooth service usage, check the key’s expiration period in advance.

-- If you disable the authentication key, access rights to the Archive Storage service will be restricted.
+- If you disable the authentication key, access to the Archive Storage service will be restricted.

-You can create and use the Archive Storage service from the Samsung Cloud Platform Console.
+You can create and use the Archive Storage service in the Samsung Cloud Platform Console.

-- Service Home on the page click the Create Archive Storage button.
-Navigate to the Create Archive Storage page.
+- On the Service Home page, click the Create Archive Storage button.
+You will be taken to the Create Archive Storage page.

-- Archive Storage creation On the page, enter the information required to create the service, and select detailed options.
+- Archive Storage creation page, enter the information required to create the service, and select detailed options.

 - admin name not allowed

 Table.
-Archive Storage service information input items - Start with a lowercase letter or number, and use lowercase letters, numbers, dash
+Archive Storage service information input fields - must start with a lowercase letter or digit and use lowercase letters, digits, dash

-- Once creation is complete, check the created resource on the Archive Storage List page.
+- Once creation is complete, check the created resources on the Archive Storage List page.

-- After creating a bucket, set up encryption and versioning for secure data management.
+- After creating the bucket, configure encryption and versioning for secure data management.

-- Encryption and versioning can be set on the Archive Storage Details page.
-For more details, please refer to Archive Storage Encryption Settings and Version Management Settings please refer to.
+- Encryption and versioning can be configured on the Archive Storage Details page.
+For more information, see Archive Storage Encryption Settings and Version Management Settings.

-Archive Storage Detail page consists of Detailed Information, Folder List, Archiving History, Recovery History, Tag tabs.
+Archive Storage Details page consists of Detail Information, Folder List, Archiving History, Recovery History, and Tag tabs.

-- Service Home page, click the Archive Storage menu.
-Go to the Archive Storage list page.
+- On the Service Home page, click the Archive Storage menu.
+You will be taken to the Archive Storage List page.

-- Archive Storage list on the page, click the resource to view detailed information.
-Archive Storage details navigate to the page.
+- Archive Storage List page, click the resource to view detailed information.
+You will be taken to the Archive Storage Details page.

-- Archive Storage Details The page displays status information and additional feature information, and consists of Details, Folder List, Archiving History, Recovery History, Tags tabs.
+- Archive Storage Details page displays status information and additional feature information, and consists of Details, Folder List, Archiving History, Recovery History, and Tags tabs.

 Category Detailed description Archive Storage status Archive Storage status information - Active: available